-Of course, many are holding on to hopes that have a little more riding on them than a week in the sun and a trip to a theme park - as much as I am looking forward to those things.
-Some will be anticipating a season without the rhythms and familiarity of school term-time, hoping that the change of routine and lack of structure won't be too unsettling for their children who had already dealt with so much change and disruption over the last few years.
+Of course, I'm holding onto much deeper hopes for my new marriage and for my life.
+Many of us are holding on to hopes that have a lot riding on them.
 Some families right now are hoping for news for the child in their care, as what was originally supposed to be a foster home for a few nights turns into a few weeks, and then a few months; committed to offering that child the love and care they need for as long as they need it, but hoping for that little life's sake that a brilliant long-term solution might be found soon.
+Some families right now are hoping that a door will open to the right kind of support for the teenager in their home.
 Some are desperately hoping for a moment of rest.

+We think of 'hope' as a positive word.
+But actually, often what we're 'hoping' for is fuelled by what we're concerned or anxious about.
 It's so easy to let our wishes and our worries blur into something we call a 'hope.'